jhoonhan/nhs-api/README.md

 ### 8/1
+- Validation for 3 shifts per week in both FE and BE.
+- It is implemented in FE only as request only comes from FE.
+But if we were to allow more than 12 selections, BE should also have the validation.
+- Convert getUnusedPriorities to a custom hook.

+### TODO
+- User API

+### Backlog
 - Scheduling algorithm records its computation result data each time it is run to `compute_record` table.
-- Validation for 3 shifts per week in both FE and BE.